metagn/metagn/README.md

-Hello, I am metagn, mainly a hobbyist/open source developer.
+Hello.
+I am mainly a hobbyist/open source developer.
 I have experience with a variety of languages, the most being with Java/JVM languages, but I've mostly used Nim for the last couple of years.

 If you want to support my work please consider [sponsoring](https://github.com/sponsors/metagn/) or [donating](https://www.buymeacoffee.com/metagn).
 Being a student in Turkey, any amount means a lot.